IBM/cpdctl/README_command_reference.md

 :   The path to mounted assets directory (e.g. /mnt/asset_file_api/projects/{project-id}/assets/)

 `--clean-job-runs` (bool)
-:   Delete job runs along with artifacts
+:   Delete job runs along with artifacts.
+WARNING: usage is not recommended for large environments.

     The default value is `false`.